 Don’t share towels, toothbrushes, lip balm, or lipstick when you have a sore.

-Some evidence supports taking daily antiviral medications to help reduce the likelihood of transmission to your partner.
+If you have very frequent outbreaks, taking daily antiviral medicines can help reduce the likelihood of transmission to your partner.